ifgovh/Human-attention-inspired-DNN/README.md

 # Recurrent Visual Attention

 This is a **PyTorch** implementation of human-attention inspired image classification network.
 We test the dynamics of the agent, determin if it is driven by fractional dynamics.
+We are also rying to improve the perfomance.
 ## Requirements

 - python 3.5+